dstr89/corona-advanced-logging/README.md

 -------------------------------------------------
 -- TEST ADVANCED LOGGING MODULE
 -------------------------------------------------
--- Simple logging, use log instead of print log:log("Advanced logging module is now ready")
+-- Log your events, use log instead of print log:log("Advanced logging module is now ready")
 -- Here we make an intentional error to test error reporting asd = asd .. "asd"